robertkovac/django-fieldsets-with-inlines/README.md

 * rename your `fieldsets` property to `fieldsets_with_inlines`

-* insert inline where you want them
+* insert inlines beetween fieldsets where you want them to be rendered

 **With fieldsets-with-inlines inlines are not automaticaly rendered after your fieldsets!
 Every inline that you want rendered should be added to your